CJ-The-Black-Child/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##This is what each executable file here does;
-0-current_working_directory ==> prints the current working directory 1-listit ==> this file displays the content list of your current directory
+0-current_working_directory ==> prints the current working directory 1-listit ==> this file displays the content list of your current directory 2-bring_me_home ==> This file changes the working directory to the user's home directory